Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice

-Similar to what was done in \cite{asudeh2019designing}, points in $\mathbb{R}^d$ are first transformed into ($d-1$)-dimensional hyperplanes in $\mathbb{R}^d$.
-However, since weight vectors in our problem are normalized by their $L_1$ norm, instead of $L_2$ norm, we use a slightly different dual transformation from \cite{cao2017k, xiao2023rkhit}.
+Before delving into the details of our algorithm, let us introduce essential computational geometry concepts it relies on.
+First, similar to what was done in \cite{asudeh2019designing}, a dual transformation is going to be employed which transforms points in $\mathbb{R}^d$ into ($d-1$)-dimensional hyperplanes in $\mathbb{R}^d$.
+However, since weight vectors in our problem are normalized by their $L_1$ norm, instead of $L_2$ norm, we use a different dual transformation given in \cite{cao2017k, xiao2023rkhit}.

 Let $p = (p_1, p_2, \dots, p_d)$ be values of the scoring attributes in $\mathbb{R}^d$ of a candidate $c\in C$.
 We transform $p$ into a hyperplane $H(p)$ defined by

 where $x_1, x_2, \cdots x_d$ are variables.
 Thus,